Information Access of the Oppressed: Freirean Design for Emancipatory Information Access: Information Access of the Oppressed

-\begin{quote} ``\emph{In order for the oppressed to be able to wage the struggle for their liberation, they must perceive the reality of oppression not as a closed world from which there is no exit, but as a limiting situation which they can transform.
-This perception is a necessary but not a sufficient condition for liberation; it must become the motivating force for liberating action.}'' \end{quote}
+\begin{quoting} ``\emph{In order for the oppressed to be able to wage the struggle for their liberation, they must perceive the reality of oppression not as a closed world from which there is no exit, but as a limiting situation which they can transform.
+This perception is a necessary but not a sufficient condition for liberation; it must become the motivating force for liberating action.}'' (Page 49) \end{quoting}

-So, to operationalize Freire's principles we adopt a problem-posing approach to rethink IA platforms.
-As the instigators of this work---and as recovering ``converts'' ourselves who previously approached the sociotechnical concerns of IA through the traditional lenses of fairness, transparency, and related frames---we see our new role as that of problem-posing, to build collective movements for universal emancipation, to free our IA platforms from authoritarian control, and in turn to liberate ourselves from the complicity in the global rise in authoritarianism, following Freire's guidance:

-\begin{quote} ``\emph{Problem-posing education, as a humanist and liberating praxis, posits as fundamental that the people subjected to domination must fight for their emancipation.}'' \end{quote}